cuqmbr/scoreboard-api/README.md

-# scoreboard-api – CRUD API with authetcication and authorization
+# ScoreboardAPI – CRUD API with authetcication and authorization

 ## Features